acrolinx/acrolinx-coding-guidance/topics/integration-points.md

 ## Automated Check - Scheduled

-* Benefits:
+* Uses:
-    + Sometimes it's not feasible to set up a check on an event.
+    + Sometimes it's not feasible to automate a check on an event.
-    + Even if you have an interactive integration point, it still makes sense to check all of your content from time to time.
+    + Even if you use an interactive integration option, you should still occasionally check your content as a whole.
     + Automatically check your content after updating terminology or guidelines.
-    + Use Acrolinx Analytics dashboards to assess performance and optimize your content operation.
+    + A suite of dashboards helps you assess performance, pinpoint problems, and improve your content operation.
 * Connection:
     + CMS backend connects directly to the Acrolinx Platform.
     + Use one of the Acrolinx Platform SDKs.